 While exciting, there are many problems people encountered when trying to explore the depths of the sea.
 Lack of oxygen, cold temperatures, water pressure, and darkness forced explorers to develop machines and equipment able to keep a human alive underwater.
 Their inventions have made undersea exploration possible.

 Essential to the exploration of the deep waters was the development of instruments and ships that could withstand the pressure at hundreds of feet below sea level.
-In 1947 Swiss scientist August Piccard developed the bathyscaphe.
+In 1947 Swiss scientist Auguste Piccard developed the bathyscaph.
 Using a specially constructed steel diving sphere and a system for propulsion, Piccard created a vessel that traveled 4,600 feet into the ocean without being tied to a surface ship.
-Trieste, one of the first bathyscaphes, was built by Piccard in 1953 and transferred to the U.S. Navy in 1958.
-In January of 1960, August Piccard's son, Jaques, and U.S. Navy Lieutenant Don Walsh descended in Trieste to a depth of 35,800 feet.
+Trieste, one of the first bathyscaphs, was built by Piccard in 1953 and transferred to the U.S. Navy in 1958.
+In January of 1960, Auguste Piccard's son, Jacques, and U.S. Navy Lieutenant Don Walsh descended in Trieste to a depth of around 35,800 feet.
 The dive took place in the Marianas Trench off the coast of Guam and was completed in about eight hours.

 Trieste's ability to dive deep allowed the U.S. Navy to locate a lost submarine.
 In 1963 the nuclear submarine Thresher sank.
 Trieste located the wreckage, but it was not able to retrieve many of the pieces.
 This tragedy sped up the development of submersibles for rescue and exploration that were not as limited in function as bathyscaphes.